charliemitchell/proxess/README.md

 GET /process/:id      "Returns A Process Model by it's id" PUT /process/:id      "Updates A Process Model by it's id" DELETE /process/:id   "Removes A Process Model by it's id"

-GET /stats            "Returns Memory Pressure and CPU Usage For Each Process" GET /stats/:id        "Returns Memory Pressure and CPU Usage For A Single Process"

 GET /alive            "Returns An array of currently running processes managed by this application"